substrate-asia/hackathon-2022-winter/teams/38-O20k/README.md

 The bottom is the off-chain synchronizer layer.
 The synchronizer is a very light off-chain procedure, and it just listens to the Omniverse events happening on-chain and makes the information synchronization.
 As everything in Omniverse paradigm is along with a commitment and is verified by cryptographic algorithms, there's no need to worry about synchronizers doing malicious things.
 So the off-chain part of `O20k` is indeed trust-free.
 Everyone can launch a synchronizer to get rewards by helping synchronize information.

+In addition, we provide a [proof for the ultimate consistency](https://github.com/xiyu1984/o-amm/blob/main/docs/Proof-of-ultimate-consistency.md) for better understanding of the Omniverse Protocol.

 ### logo
 ![img](./docs/assets/logo.png)